googlefonts/gf-docs/Spec/README.md

 | Black      | 900                   |
 | ExtraBlack | 1000                  |

 Weight values are purely nominal, and do not necessarily reflect actual measurements.
 A 'stat' table is required if you wish to make the relationship between actual font stroke thicknesses and weight coordinates non-linear.
-For example, if you want the effective difference between wght 400-500 to be less than that going from 800-900.
+For example, if you want the effective difference between wght 400-500 to be less than that going from 800-900, you will need to use a 'stat' table.

 **wdth**